ETIMC/Report/typst/sections/Sprint 1.typ

 Instruments were assigned to the two NFC cards included with the reader: one representing a piano and the other a drum kit.
 The mobile application _NFC Tools_ @wakdev_nfc_2025 was used to find the ISO standard of the cards, in case the project called for extra, and to further explore and understand NFC technology.
 It was discovered that the cards used the ISO 14443A standard @laurie_iso14443_2015.

-This led to a basic breadboard setup where the NFC reader was connected to a Pico and two differently colored LEDs, each assigned an instrument.
+This led to a basic breadboard setup where the NFC reader was connected to a Pico and two differently colored LEDs (@fig:nfcFirstSetup), each assigned an instrument.
 The code was kept intentionally simple, but was adapted to map the Unique Identifiers (UIDs) of the NFC cards to instrument names (@listing:nfcCardLabels).

 #figure(
   ```cpy